andgate/higher-c/learn/comments.md

 # Comments
+This section is simple.
 Comments are the same as in languages like C, Java, C#, and CSS.

 ### Single Line Comments
 Single line comments are marked with `//`.